Mohit Takalkar

-Mohit Ratnakar Takalkar (born 18 August 1977) is an Indian theatre director, filmmaker, and film editor from Pune, Maharashtra.
-He co-founded the theatre company Aasakta Kalamanch in 2003.
+Mohit Ratnakar Takalkar (born 18 August 1977) is an Indian theatre director, filmmaker, and film editor based in Pune, Maharashtra.
+He is a co-founder of the theatre company Aasakta Kalamanch, established in 2003.

-Takalkar has directed more than 30 experimental plays in Marathi, Hindi, Urdu, Kannada, Marwari, and English.
-He has directed films such as The Bright Day and Medium Spicy.
+Takalkar has directed more than 45 plays in Marathi, Hindi, Urdu, Kannada, Marwari, and English.
+He has directed films such as The Bright Day, Medium Spicy, and Toh Ti ani Fuji.
 He also runs his restaurant Barometer in Pune.

 Personal life

-In 2000, he met Geetanjali Joshi, an actor, during rehearsals of his first playYayati.
-They married in 2005 but later separated in 2007.
+Takalkar met actor Geetanjali Joshi during rehearsals for his first play Yayati.
+They married in 2005 and later separated in 2007.

-In 2011, he was diagnosed with bipolar II disorder and has spoken openly about it.
+In 2011, Takalkar was diagnosed with bipolar II disorder, about which he has spoken publicly.

 Career

 He graduated from the Institute of Hotel Management, Mumbai, and briefly worked in the hospitality industry as a chef, before shifting his focus to the entertainment industry.
 He then studied animation at the Centre for Development of Advanced Computing.